top of page

 When purchasing a caravan, one of the big things you need to consider is the size and the weights.
 Obviously the bigger the van, the more it is going to weigh.
 There are many different weights to learn about here, if you don’t already know about them.
 But the most important is to make sure your tow vehicle has the correct towing capacity to pull your rig.

-Here is where you will find lots of caravanners have tow vehicles such as LandCruisers and Patrols etc, as they have the capacity to pull a good sized van plus the extras that we load into it.
-You couldn’t tow a 23 foot Jayco caravan with a standard Ford Focus for example.
+Here is where you will find lots of caravanners have tow vehicles such as LandCruisers, Patrols and Rangers etc, as they have the capacity to pull a good sized van plus the extras that we load into it.
+You couldn’t tow a 23 foot Jayco with a 2300 tare caravan with a standard Ford Focus for example.

 Style of caravan / camper